Chocfishtory

 Although there have been many ‘species’ of chocolate fish for sale in NZ, the market has been dominated by Cadbury’s marshmallow fish with a thin shell of wavy chocolate to mimic scales (this is achieved by an air blast on the chocolate as it starts to set).

-The Chocolate Fish Company founded in 2016, have taken up the baton with their solid chocolate Giant Kōkopu (New Zealand’s largest native freshwater fish and one of the five species who’s young make up whitebait).
+The Chocolate Fish Company was founded in the beginning of summer 2016, as Rehua, Sirius, rose in the shimmering skies above Aotearoa.
+This followed much contemplation and planning during the proceeding winter months during Matariki.
+And making in Spring, as the whitebait spawned.
+This 100% Kiwi owned and operated company has taken up the baton of this important Kiwi tradition with their solid chocolate Giant Kōkopu (New Zealand’s largest native freshwater fish and one of the five species who’s young make up whitebait).
 The chocolate is made in New Zealand from Fair Trade and organic sourced raw ingredients combined with New Zealand milk.
-All printing and packaging is recyclable (flow wrap) and biodegrade (gift card the giant kōkopu chocolate fish rests on) and made in New Zealand.
-Each fish is presented on a cardboard tray which when opened tells a story of one of many inspirational New Zealanders.
+All printing and packaging is compostable (flow wrap) and biodegrade (gift card the giant kōkopu chocolate fish rests on) and made in New Zealand.
+Each fish is presented on a cardboard bookmark which says 'Thanks' in the seven main languages used in New Zealaand.
 In addition, the purchase of a chocolate fish contributes funding to clean up New Zealand waterways.

 – Additional note –